IRS Head of Household Filing Status

 Do I Qualify as Head of Household?

-You qualify to file or efile as Head of Household if you meet all 3 of these Head of Household filing status requirements:
+You can efile your tax return using the Head of Household if you meet all 3 of these Head of Household filing status requirements:

 - You were not married (you were single, divorced, or legally separated), or were "considered unmarried" on the last day of the tax year.